 Inspired by her training with a Bwiti master from Gabon since 2012, Nannette coaches individuals and companies to become the best version of themselves.

-As an artist, Nannette’s water colours portray the beauty of nature, as a representation of one’s own true nature.
+As an artist, Jessie’s water colours portray the beauty of nature, as a representation of one’s own true nature.

-She is currently co-curating Wisdom and Nature, an art exhibition being held in support and honour of the Wisdom Council taking place in Autumn 2017.
+She co-curated Wisdom and Nature, an art exhibition held in support and honour of the Wisdom Council that took place in November 2017.

 Her feature length documentary “Out of the Ashes” (BBC Storyville) was co-produced by Sam Mendes and won the prominent British Documentary Award “The Griersons” for Best Newcomer Documentary in 2011.